Fertility preservation for her

 Cryopreservation of ovarian tissue

-In the cryopreservation of so-called ovarian tissue, an entire ovary (ovary) or part of it is surgically removed.
+Cryopreservation of ovarian tissue involves the surgical removal of an entire ovary (ovary) or part of it.
 This is usually done via laparoscopy.
-The outer surface (cortex), which contains the oocytes, is carefully removed from the medulla of the ovary and cut into approx. 4 x 8 mm strips, which are then cryopreserved.
-This tissue can later be thawed and retransplanted into the woman.
-Pregnancies have already been successfully induced using this technique.
+The outer surface (cortex), which contains the oocytes (egg cells), is carefully removed from the medulla of the ovary and cut into approx. 4 x 8 mm strips, which are then cryopreserved.
+This tissue can later be thawed and retransplanted.
+This technique has already been used to induce pregnancies.

 Oocyte cryopreservation